danielvartan/logolink/.github/CONTRIBUTING.md

 <!-- This CONTRIBUTING.md was adapted from https://gist.github.com/peterdesmet/e90a1b0dc17af6c12daf6e8b2f044e7c -->

 First of all, thank you for considering a contribution to `logolink`!
-Your interest and involvement are what make it rewarding for us—the project maintainers—to continue developing and improving `logolink`.
+Your interest and involvement are what make it rewarding for us (the project maintainers) to continue developing and improving the package.

 `logolink` is an open source project, maintained by people who care.
 We are not directly funded to do so.